inbeacon/InbeaconSdk-android/documentation/before-you-start.md

 ## Permissions

-For the SDK to work, the app needs the following (extra) permissions:
+For the SDK to work, the SDK includes the following (extra) permissions:

 * `BLUETOOTH`
 * `BLUETOOTH_ADMIN`